gmvoit/just-the-docs/descriptions/FittingData.md

 and reduces to $\pi/2$ for $\alpha = 2$.

 {: .note}
 Be aware the integral of $n_e n_{\rm H}$ over volume (rather along a line of sight) is sometimes called an "emission measure."
-In the **ExpCGM** framework, that volume integral is called an "emission normalization" and is defined among the *Cumulative Profiles* described below.
+That volume integral is called an "emission normalization" in the **ExpCGM** framework and is defined among the *Cumulative Profiles* described below.

 #### Line Intensity